wix/Detox/docs/guide/proguard-configuration.md

 ```

 1. `release` build type is typically the one to have ProGuard enabled.
 1. ProGuard files present by default in React Native projects.
-Check out Android docs to get to know more.
+Check out [Android docs][ProGuard minification] to get to know more.
 1. Detox-specific [exclude list](https://github.com/wix/Detox/blob/master/detox/android/detox/proguard-rules.pro) for ProGuard.

 :::info